 Via Adamello 16, Milano

-Ad hoc User Group Committee, is in charge together with the GU itself of supervising and solving any type of problem and defining new technological investment strategies, management of the access rules and general infrastructure of the unit.
+Ad hoc committee is in charge, together with the GU itself, of supervising and solving any type of problem and defining new technological investment strategies, management of the access rules and general infrastructure of the unit.

 Most Relevant Publications